markquinn12/springBoot-JHipster-AJP-Port/README.md

     scheme: http
 ```

-And then in the Application.java class we inject the properties defined above:
+And then in the [Application.java](/src/main/java/mark/quinn/Application.java) file we inject the properties defined above:

 ```java
 @Value("${tomcatAjp.protocol}")